 The average number of cousins for any given person is 190 third cousins and 940 fourth cousins.
 Even if only 90% and 50% of your third and fourth cousins showed up on your genetic tree, that’s still 641 cousins on your genetic tree.

 If you add those 641 people to the others from your close family tree, you already have a sizeable genetic tree!
+Of course, if we were making a traditional, genealogical family tree, all of these relatives would be included, whether they share DNA with us or not.

 The probability decreases exponentially as you move further out from fifth cousin, but the number of cousins you have at that level increases at a dramatic level, too.
 This means that you will have lots of fifth, sixth, seventh, eighth, and ninth cousins on your genetic family tree, too.